aperkaz/taggr/README.md

    WebGL: INVALID_OPERATION: clientWaitSync: object does not belong to this context
 WebGL: CONTEXT_LOST_WEBGL: loseContext: context lost

-- JUST because something work in development, it doesnt mean it will work in prod.
-Make sure the encodings are set up in the index.html of EACH process (rendere, background...).
-The TO string methods will behave crazy...
 - TODO: Clean up notification code part
 - TODO: chrome cache hogs the ram: https://github.com/electron/electron/blob/master/docs/api/session.md#sesclearcachecallback
 - TODO: look into mapbox performance: https://docs.mapbox.com/help/troubleshooting/mapbox-gl-js-performance/ and https://docs.mapbox.com/help/glossary/style-optimized-vector-tiles/